Asparaginase: Economics

 Normal asparaginase costs less than its pegylated version, pegaspargase.
 However, because it doesn't stay as long in the body, the injections need to be more frequent, with the result that total cost of treatment may be lower for the pegylated version.

-Names
+Names and Synonyms

 Crisantaspase is the British Approved Name (BAN) for asparaginase obtained from Erwinia chrysanthemi.
 Colaspase is the BAN of asparaginase obtained from Escherichia coli.
 The United States Adopted Name of crisantaspase is asparaginase Erwinia chrysanthemi.
 Elspar, Kidrolase, Leunase and Spectrila are brand names for colaspase, while Erwinase and Erwinaze are brand names for crisantaspase.
-The pegylated version of colaspase is called pegaspargase.
 Oncaspar is the brand name of pegaspargase.

+Synonyms: (1) crisantaspase biobetter JZP-458, (2) RC-P JZP-458, (3) recombinant Asparaginase erwinia chrysanthemi JZP-458, (4) recombinant asparaginase Erwinia chrysanthemi-rywn, and (5) recombinant crisantaspase JZP-458.
+US brand name: Rylaze and Code name: (1) JZP 458, (2) JZP-458, (3) JZP458, and (4) PF743.

+Conclusions

+Erwinase has shown promising efficacy and safety profiles in the treatment of acute lymphoblastic leukemia.
+While adverse events may occur, proper monitoring and management strategies can effectively address these challenges.
+Further research is needed to better understand the long-term efficacy and safety outcomes of Erwinase, particularly in comparison to other asparaginase formulations.
+Continued investigation and refinement of treatment protocols will contribute to maximizing the benefits of Erwinase therapy for patients with acute lymphoblastic leukemia.